-Sight word recognition is an important part of learning how to read and write.
-By having your child label common household objects and refer back to them later by creating his own tour, a reading tour is a simple and fun way for your child to practice reading and writing sight words.
-Help your child build a bank of sight words by creating your own pointer for the reading tour.
+Simple word recognition is an important part of learning how to read and write.
+Have your child label common household objects and refer back to them later by creating his own tour!
+A reading tour is a simple and fun way for your child to practice reading and writing words.
+Help your child build a bank of vocabulary words by creating your own pointer for the reading tour.
 With some decorative supplies, markers, and rulers or spoons, your child can create a beautiful pointer to take the family on a house-wide reading tour to show off all the words he knows.

 What You Need:

 - Sticky notes